A review of 12 top Q&As You MUST Know by ➪ Boca Raton ➪

 Yes, there are.
 But your best course of action is to contact our firm and discuss your options with a qualified robbery defense attorney.
 The court must prove that you did not have a right to the property or that the property owner did not give you consent to use or take said property.

 Are there different punishments for a conviction in Palm Beach County?

 Yes, depending on whether you had a weapon, had the intent to use that weapon, or did use that weapon, the punishment and degree of a felony will change drastically.

 Is it possible to get out of the charge?

-Contact us to share your information and evidence, and we will point you in the right direction, a conviction isn’t impossible to fight, and we can help.
+Contact us to share your information and evidence, and we will point you in the right direction.
+A conviction isn’t impossible to fight, and we can help.

 For convicting a person accused of this crime, the law does not require the State to show that the defendant used excessive force.
-Nor need the State prove that the victim tried to resist or was injured in the course of the robbery.
+Nor does the State need to prove the victim tried to resist or was injured during the robbery.